Skip to main content

 User, Group, Permission, and API Key Actions

-History Logs record actions related to user accounts, groups, folder permissions, API keys, and login activity.
+History Logs record administrative actions related to user accounts, groups, folder permissions, and API keys.
+These entries capture creation, updates, and deletion events for users, Groups, and API keys, along with folder permission grants and removals.

 Action TypeDetails